 Sector: Consumer Defensive

 To adapt to changing markets, Altria invested $12.8 billion into Juul Labs.
 With hindsight, that was a big premium and it hasn’t panned out too well.
 Although, I wouldn’t consider this new segment down for the count.
-And Altria has also been making big moves into the cannabis industry.
+The company is moving beyond smoking and into healthier alternatives.
+Furthermore, Altria has also been making big moves into the cannabis industry.
 This might make Altria a high-dividend stock for many years to come.

 Prudential Financial is another one of the best high-dividend stocks around.
 It provides a wide range of financial services, such as insurance and brokerage services.
 This dividend-paying company is well-diversified, with services available across the U.S. and 40 other countries.